christian-brindley/custom-nodes/README.md

 ### signature

-The property `signature` is added to the metadata in the JSON import file, with a signature in the form of a detached JWT (RFC 7797).
+If the `SIGN` property in the `.env` file is set to `true`, the property `signature` is added to the metadata in the JSON import file: the value of this property is an RFC 7797 detached JWT.
 The signature is applied to the node object within the JSON import - i.e. the object under `nodeTypes["displaymessage-1"]` in the example node.

-A signature is only applied if a signer key is configured via the `SIGNER_KEY` property in the `.env` file.
+To perform signatures, the `SIGNER_KEY` property in the `.env` file must be set to a private key JWK.

 ### script